 - After letting the glaze dry about 25% on the antlers, I used my Hog Stippler (brush) to move the glaze around a little and even things out.
 I then came back again and stippled straight onto the antlers with more pressure to get the perfect look of smooth color but with a little roughing-up.

-Don’t forget the extras
+Don’t Forget the Extras

-The last step in the process is to hang, screw in the light bulbs and ‘let there be light’!
+The last step in the process is to hang, screw in the light bulbs, and ‘let there be light’!
 CAREFULLY install your chandelier!
+Now is not the time to rush and scrape or scratch your newly refurbished chandelier.
 Turn off the power in the breaker box before you start connecting wires.
+That’s always a good idea when working with electricity.
 You shouldn’t forget this step as you should have done the same power shut-off when you took the chandelier down in the first place!

 With the deer antler chandelier safely hung, we turned on the power and flipped the light switch.
 WOW!
 The deep, rich color of the antlers with the lamp shades are a perfect compliment to the room.
 With the room lit up, it was time to load in all the furniture.

 Note: After a few days of working in our newly renovated loft, the room still felt dark overall.
 Originally we had regular bulbs in the chandelier, but they just didn’t put out enough light for such a large space.
 Although more expensive, LED chandelier bulbs were a huge improvement on illuminating the room, as well as eco-friendly and longer lasting.
 This project was a lot of work to then skimp on the light bulbs and still have no light.
 Consider your light bulb choice carefully as the extra money for LED may be well worth the investment.